ayhe123/LaTeX-batch-builder/README.md

 If you are using MacOS, you should enter the directory of the program in the terminal and run it instead of double-click the program, otherwise an exception with message `settings.json not found!` will be raised.

-Don't remove `settngs.json` and `languages.json` in the program's directory.
+Don't remove `settngs.json` in the program's directory.

 ### Run Source Code